iqhire/iqhire/src/services/applicant-tracking-system.md

 ---
 layout: service
 section-id: service
-title: Selectech® Applicant Tracking System
+title: Applicant Tracking System
 ---

-Selectech® ATS is a web-based solution that is powerful, modular, and user-friendly.
-With the Selectech® ATS, employers can fully automate their hiring process, resulting in lower cost of hiring, shorter time to hire, and improved quality of hire.
+The Inquirehire applicant tracking system is a web-based solution that is powerful, modular, and user-friendly.
+With the ATS, employers can fully automate their hiring process, resulting in lower cost of hiring, shorter time to hire, and improved quality of hire.
 Standard features include:

 ![ATS](/assets/img/services/ats.png)